 The idiom means that the most carefully detailed plan can go wrong when put into practice.

 LORELAI: I’m okay.
 I just . . . do I look shorter?
 ‘Cause I feel shorter.

 RORY: Hey, how ’bout I buy you a cup of coffee?

 LORELAI: Oh, yeah.
 You drive, though, okay, ’cause I don’t think my feet will reach the pedals.

 In Connecticut, Rory would not be eligible to apply for her learner’s permit until she turned sixteen.
 This is still at least a month away, so it wouldn’t be legal for Rory to drive her mother home even under parental supervision.

 LORELAI: I stopped being a child the minute the strip turned pink, okay?

-Lorelai claims that she stopped being a child “the minute the strip turned pink” on the pregnancy testing kit (with pink indicating a positive result).
+Lorelai claims that she stopped being a child the minute she became pregnant.
 Getting pregnant doesn’t turn a girl into an adult, so Lorelai is wrong on that count.
 In fact, we can see during the show that becoming a mother at an early age stunted Lorelai’s emotional development so that her maturity remained at the level of a wayward teenage girl even into her thirties.
 This is the other side of the conflict between Emily and Lorelai, with neither of them being completely in the right or completely wrong, and with both of them over-dramatising their situations and claiming victim status.